honux77/ubox-msx/docs/mplayer.md

   - It is not open source yet, so it needs to be put in the PATH.
 It is distributed as part of Arkos 2 Traker tools.
   - Because it uses uppercase labels, the variable exported and accessible from C will be all uppercase.
-For exampler: for `song` we will use `SONG`.
+For example: for `song` we will use `SONG`.

 This is automated, and the only counter-intuitive step is making an ASM file for **rasm** such as: